ietf-rats/draft-birkholz-rats-architecture/draft-birkholz-rats-architecture.md

 The Asserter role
 In reality there are likely to be many Entities that implement the Asserter and many instances of Reference Value messages.
 <!--
-An Attestation Function that generates reference Claims about both the Attesting Computing Environment and the Attested Computing Environment.
+An Attestation Function that generates reference Claims about both the Attesting Environment and the Attested Environment.
 The manufacturing and development processes are presumed to be trustworthy processes.
 In other words the Asserter is presumed, by a Verifier, to produce valid Claims.
 The function collects, formats and protects (e.g. signs) valid Claims known as Endorsements and Known-Good-Values.